Partners of the Year

 Congratulations to Ian Tator, Statewide Habitat Manager for the Wyoming Game and Fish Department.
 Ian was named WWNRT's 2019 Partner of the Year at the August Board Meeting in Riverton on August 23.
 Ian has been instrumental in assisting and organizing many WWNRT projects throughout the years and was recognized for his dedication.
 Thank you, Ian!!

-Leah Burgess named WWNRT 2018 Partner of the Year!
+WWNRT 2018 Partner of the Year

-The WWNRT Board of DIrectors are pleased to announce that Leah Burgess, Rocky Mountain Elk Foundation, was chosen as the 2018 Partner of the Year at the August Board meeting.
+The WWNRT Board of Directors are pleased to announce that Leah Burgess, Rocky Mountain Elk Foundation, was chosen as the 2018 Partner of the Year at the August Board meeting.
 Leah has been instrumental in assisting WWNRT with many projects, including the Wapiti Ridge Conservation Easement, which was finalized in 2017.
 Congratulations, and many thanks.
 Leah, for your hard work and dedication!

-Congratulations to our 2017 Partner of the Year:
+WWNRT 2017 Partner of the Year

 Richard was honored at the August 2017 WWNRT Board Meeting in Saratoga in appreciation of his continued hard work and support for conservation in Wyoming.